 Once students enroll at Calbright, they will have access to various support services via the college's web-based portal, including library resources and tutoring services.
-Library resources are designed to further support students' studies in their chosen program and will be freely available online; the library will provide access to textbooks at no charge.
-Tutoring services offered by NetTutor are available to supplement class instruction with 24/7 tutoring support in reading, writing, math, or subject-specific support.
-For further information on tutoring services for students, email tutoringcenter@calbright.org.
+Library resources are designed to further support students' studies and will be freely available online to all active students.
+Tutoring services are offered by the staff of the Tutoring and Learning Center.
+For further information on tutoring services for students, email tutoring@calbright.org.